 Physical therapy—with leading care at well-designed facilities like we have at Welia Health—can be another important tool in your joint-pain toolbox.

 There are movements and training you can do with experienced physical therapists to move more efficiently, and our team may be able to help you get healthier faster than you can on your own.
 We can also address any biomechanical factors that may be holding you back.
 Working with you, we may even uncover things about your body that you never knew, unlocking the potential for a more active life.

 Because of the training our caregivers receive, Welia Health physical therapists can also recommend devices like sleeves and support braces, unloader braces and heel wedges.
 In the right circumstances, simple devices can make world of difference to get to the life you want to live.

 Medications and supplements also might be part of your treatment plan, and the critical word is plan.
 Consult with a doctor or pharmacist to create the best way forward, especially around medications, because, in addition to the health benefits, there can be risks that need to be taken seriously.

-NSAIDS—which are nonsteroidal anti-inflammatory drugs (like aspirin, ibuprofen and naproxen and Diclofenac)—help by reducing swelling and pain, and can be effective in the right circumstances.
+NSAIDS—which are nonsteroidal anti-inflammatory medications (like aspirin, ibuprofen and naproxen and Diclofenac)—help by reducing swelling and pain and can be effective in the right circumstances.
 There are also medicated creams for areas of concern (like 1% Diclofenac gel, Capsaicin, topical lidocaine) and patches like Salonpas.
 Tumeric, glucosamine and chondroitin are dietary supplements that can be helpful in reducing pain in certain patients.
 All medications and supplements carry the risk of side effects and interactions with medications so discuss any medication or supplements with your physician before starting.